4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 The education of our employees is an important piece of our work to drive a culture that prioritizes sustainability across Amazon.
 In 2023, nearly 51,300 employees engaged in sustainability education, and approximately 31,680 voluntarily completed internal sustainability training modules.

 ![](_page_77_Picture_38.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many

+There is no data to transcribe or convert into a table.
+The image is empty and doesn't contain any data or charts.

 ### Upskilling Our Employees